On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Thermodynamic Ruppeiner geometry

-To better appreciate this scenario, we present our results using density plots in figures \ref{RuppcpQ1} and \ref{RuppcpQ2}.
-One can see that it exactly corroborates the $2$d case as shown above.
+Now, it is possible to relate the behaviour of $R_{exp}$ computed here to the analysis of heat capacity $C_{Q,exp}$ given in Sec. \ref{sec:thermstability}.
+It is usually believed that singularities in Ruppeiner curvature may coincide with either zeros or divergences of heat capacity.
+Here, taking a look at Fig. \ref{Rupp2dd}, one sees that in all cases (irrespective of $\eta$), $R_{exp}$ diverges for $M=Q$.
+Thus for $Q=1$, the divergence of $R_{exp}$ occurs at $M=1$, which coincides with $C_{exp}=0$ as shown in Fig.\ref{Cexp}.
+The situation holds for $Q=2$ as well.
+Thus, in all situations, our BH shows second order phase transition for all $C_{Q,exp}=0$.
+This affirms our choice of Ruppeiner curvature being a suitable diagnostic tool for probing it microstructure.\\ To better appreciate this scenario, we present our results using density plots in Figs. \ref{RuppcpQ1} and \ref{RuppcpQ2}.
+One can see that it exactly corroborates to the $2$d case as shown above.
 To be precise, we can see the divergence in $R_{exp}$, beyond which it becomes imaginary.
-The original unmodified case corresponding to $\eta=0$ [figure \ref{RuppcpQ1}(a)] for both values of $Q$ shows a flat curvature.
+The original unmodified case corresponding to $\eta=0$ [Fig. \ref{RuppcpQ1}(a)] for both values of $Q$ shows a flat curvature.
 It is also important to mention here that divergence points in $R_{exp}$ match with at least one root of $C_{Q,exp}$, i.e. the extremal limit $M=Q$.
 We also present a parameter space for $R_{exp}$ in figure \ref{Rparameter} with respect to $M$ and $\eta$.
 For classical geometries, $R_{exp}$ is flat, as seen from figure \ref{Rparameter} (b), whereas the situation changes in quantum regime, where multiple phase transitions occur [see figure \ref{Rparameter} (a)].

-It has been previously shown in Ref. \cite{Aman:2005xk} that $5D$ RNBHs possess flat Ruppeiner geometry for all sizes.
+It has been previously shown in Ref. \cite{Aman:2005xk} that $5$D RNBHs possess flat Ruppeiner geometry for all sizes.
 Our findings show that this holds true for only classical geometries with original Bekenstein-Hawking entropy.
-Once quantum gravity-inspired entropy is invoked, these results no longer hold for smaller BH sizes, and most importantly, we rather have multiple phase transitions on small scales.
+Once quantum gravity-inspired entropy is invoked, these results no longer hold for smaller BH sizes, and most importantly, we rather have multiple phase transitions on small scales. \\ Our results here are primarily focused on $5$D RNBH.
+It is possible and perhaps interesting to check the corresponding situation in $4$D case so as to clearly appreciate the role of extra dimensions in dictating the phase structure of BHs.
+Following the same computational procedure, we thus present a graphical plot of a $4$D RNBH below in Fig.\ref{4D} without writing down the detailed calculations for the sake of brevity.